Pro Evolution Soccer 2009: Wii version

 Pro Evolution Soccer 2009 is the second Wii entry of the association football video game Pro Evolution Soccer series by Konami.
 The Wii version was released in March 2009.

 Building on the control system of its predecessor, PES 2009 expands on the basic concept of players controlling both the player with the ball and those around them.

-PES 2009 for Nintendo Wii will feature a number of key additions, with an enhanced shooting system offering more control.
+PES 2009 for Nintendo Wii features a number of key additions, with an enhanced shooting system offering more control.
 The development team has also reworked the defensive elements of the game, with more control over defenders and more ways to close down attacking threats.
 A new AI system has also been implemented and results in more sophisticated and intuitive movement from teammates according to the player's commands.
-A new cooperative play system was designed to allow one player to use the Nunchuk and the Wiimote to control the game at a team level while another player uses the Classic Controller to coordinate individual players.
+A new cooperative play system was designed to allow one player to use the Nunchuk and the Wii Remote to control the game at a team level while another player uses the Classic Controller to coordinate individual players.
 It is also set to receive fresh game modes, like the Master League, an enhanced Champions Road competition, an enhanced Edit Mode, enhanced online gameplay possibilities and a game mode allowing players to train their Mii.